-Before we learn how to set goals, It’s important to discover what you really want.
+Before we learn how to set goals, It’s important to discover what we really want.
 For example, Julie discovered that she was chasing the wrong dream.
 She thought her dream was to buy a new home and renovate it.
 But when she actually moved in, she found she’d lost her interest.
-She realized that it was the renovation that had been most exciting for her and she realized interior designer which was her true goal.
+She realized that it was the renovation that had been most exciting for her and she realized interior design which was her true goal.
 Reflect well on your dreams and desires to discover your true goals.

 To set goals we are going to use the S.M.A.R.T goal setting method, which stands for Specific, Measurable, Attainable, Relevant, and Time-Bound, it is an effective process for setting and achieving your goals.

 “One of the amazing things we have been given as humans is the unquenchable desire to have dreams of a better life, and the ability to establish goals to live out those dreams.” – Jim Rohn

 Set your goals as one specific desire.
 For example, saying that you want to be a good writer is vague.
 Saying that you want to be a best-selling author of a fantasy novel is more specific

 To prevent procrastination, think in terms of a specific number. e.g. “I will write one chapter per month or six pages per week.”

 • How will you track your progress?

 •How will you know you have met your goal?

 |I will track the progress of my goal by ………………|